-We have now been a HubSpot Partner Agency for about eighteen months, and it's been one heck of a whirlwind.
+We have been a HubSpot Partner Agency for about six years now, and it's been one heck of a whirlwind.
 When we started with HubSpot, we really didn't think that inbound was as intensive of an undertaking as it would prove to be.
-See, we were already performing and executing on all kinds of inbound marketing tactics - website design, search engine optimization, blogging, social media, email marketing, and even landing pages and analytics.
+See, we were already performing and executing on all kinds of inbound marketing tactics - website design, search engine optimization, blogging, social media, email marketing, landing pages and diving deep into analytics.
 So, this inbound thing was just a nice way of wrapping it all up together, right?
 Eh...not exactly.

-Over the last year and a half, we've learned that it's so much more than just putting a label on using all of these tactics, but maybe most importantly, we've learned that there is actually another step - inbound sales.
+Over these past six years, we've learned that it's so much more than just putting a label on using all of these tactics, but maybe most importantly, we've learned that there is actually another step - inbound sales.

 Marketing agencies have always had one real goal - to prove their worth to their clients.
 As much as any marketing agency wants to tell you that their goal is sales, it's probably not.
 That isn't how the industry was formed.
 The goal of each marketing agency is to deliver on their tactics.
 If it's a traditional agency, they're likely focused on getting views on their client's TV ads, coupons turned in from a print ad, or getting people to notice that billboard just off the highway.
 For digital marketing agencies, their goal is to send traffic to your website from an SEO campaign, to build you a beautiful website, or to get you a bunch of likes on Facebook.
 While sales can absolutely result from these tactics and success from executing on these tactics, a second thought isn't given to the question, "what's next?".